• Skip to main content

 • Spread the soft butter all over the dough, leaving 1 inch along the longest rectangular edges.
 This will allow you to close the roll once it's ready and ensure it doesn't open up while baking.

-• In a separate bowl, combine the brown sweetener (or brown sugar) with cinnamon, then spread the "cinnamon sugar" on top of the dough greased with butter.
+• In a separate bowl, combine the brown sweetener with cinnamon, then spread the "cinnamon sugar" on top of the dough greased with butter.
 Leave the same 1 inch along the edges untouched.

-• Distribute finely cut apples on top of the cinnamon filling.
+• Distribute finely chopped apples on top of the cinnamon filling.

 • Roll dough starting from one of the longer edges.
 Keep it tight, but don't press it.
 Once you've reached the other long edge, pinch it to close.

-• Cut the long roll into even pieces, approximately ¾-1 inch thick.
+• Cut the long roll into even pieces, approximately 1-inch thick.
 You'll end up with approx. 18-20 pieces.

-• Transfer the roll pieces onto a baking tray lined with parchment paper, cover with a towel, and leave it for a second rise (about an hour).
+• Transfer the roll pieces to a greased baking dish (alternatively, transfer to a baking tray, lined with parchment paper), cover with a towel, and leave it for a second rise (about an hour).
+Remember to leave some space between the rolls to allow for rising (I leave about an inch or so).

 Baking: